EnesSabi/codingDictionary/java.md

 |~   |Bitwise Complement   |``` ~a -> -6 // ``` ~0101 = 1010 |

 Caution with the Bitwise Complement because 1010 is in normal binary to decimal 10, but you need to use the 1's complementary reading.
-If you want to solve fast squares and square roots shiftoperators are very useful
+If you want to solve fast squares and square roots shift operators are very useful

 ## Strings
 Strings are always surrounded by double quotation marks!